zamith/tomlex/README.md

 end
 ```

-After you're done, run `mix deps.get` in your shell top fetch the dependencies.
+After you're done, run `mix deps.get` in your shell to fetch the dependencies.

 Tomlex gets a string and parses it into an elixir `Map` using the `load`
 function.